xaoccc/Docker/README.md

 - `node:16`: Specifies the Docker image to use, in this case, node:16.
 This image includes Node.js version 16, which allows you to run Node.js applications.
 - `npm run serve`: Command that will be executed inside the container. `npm run serve` typically starts the application (if your package.json file has a serve script defined, often used with frontend frameworks like Vue.js).

+2. Create and publish docker image
+- Create the Dockerfile
+- Build the image: `docker image build -t my-app`
+- You can see if was created using this command: `docker images`
+- Create a repository in dockerhub or use existing one
+- Tag (commit) the image: `docker tag my-website my_profile/my_repo:latest`
+- Push the image into dockerhub: `docker push my_profile/my_repo:latest`